 C.3 DNS records

 There are many types of DNS records, and you may see a full list on Wikipedia.
 The most commonly used types may be A, CNAME, and MX records.
-Figure C.1 has shown a subset of DNS records of my domain
+Figure C.1 shows a subset of DNS records of my domain

 yihui.name on Cloudflare, which may give you an idea of what DNS records look like.
 You may query DNS records using command-line tools such as